-8.1 Implications for the Welfare Function
+8.1.
+Implications for the welfare function

 Note first that the choice of a Phillips curve affects the determinants of aggregate welfare.
 As shown in Section 3, the canonical model of monopolistic competition yields an approximate loss function with two terms, the variance of the output gap and the variance of relative prices.
 This result is robust, but the determinants of the variance of relative prices depends on the specification of price adjustment.
-In the Mankiw-Reis model, the variance of relative prices depends on the variance of unexpected changes in the price level (see equation (14)).
+In the Mankiw-Reis model, the variance of relative prices depends on the variance of unexpected changes in the price level (see Eq.
+(14)).
 In the Calvo model, it is determined by current and lagged values of inflation squared.
 Thus the two models produce loss functions that have one term in common, the variance of the output gap, and one term that differs across models.
 Thus one would expect the models to deliver different results about optimal policies.
-However, the main differences discussed below do not depend on the difference in loss functions.
-The differences in results arise even when the weight on the variance of relative prices in the loss function is zero, so that the loss function is simply the variance of the output gap in both models.
+However, the main differences in results arise even when the weight on the variance of relative prices in the loss function is simply the variance of the output gap in both models.

-8.2 Implications for Base Drift
+8.2.
+Implications for base drift

-We now consider optimal policy in a model that is identical to ours except that the Calvo sticky-price assumption replaces the Mankiw-Reis sticky-information assumption, so that the Phillips curve becomes equation (17) above.
+We now consider optimal policy in a model that is identical to ours except that the Calvo sticky-price assumption replaces the Mankiw-Reis sticky-information assumption, so that the Phillips curve becomes Eq.
+(17) above.
 The following result shows a key difference between the normative implications of the two models:

-Proposition 4 With Calvo price adjustment, the optimal policy rule when there are demand or productivity shocks is: $E{t-1}\pi_t = \delta \pi{t-1}$, where $0 < \delta < 1$.
+Proposition 4.
+With Calvo price adjustment, the optimal policy rule when there are demand or productivity shocks is: $E{t-1}\pi_t = \delta \pi{t-1}$ , where $0 < \delta < 1$ .

 That is, the Calvo model supports flexible inflation targeting rather than price level targeting.
 Put differently, allowing base drift in the price level in response to demand and productivity shocks is optimal with Calvo price setting, while it is not with Mankiw-Reis price setting.
-The proof of the proposition is in the Appendix.
+The proof of the proposition is in the appendix of Ball et al. (2003).

 Proposition 4 implies not only a unit root in the price level but also persistence in inflation.
-In particular, the inflation rate is AR(1) with parameter δ .
+In particular, the inflation rate is AR(1) with parameter $\delta$ .
 We believe that the following intuition explains the optimality of inflation persistence in the Calvo model: When the economy experiences a positive demand shock, output and the price level both rise.
 If the monetary authority responds to this shock by committing to higher inflation in the future, then price setters will respond to the shock by raising their prices more aggressively.
 This more aggressive price response implies a smaller initial output response, keeping the economy closer to its natural rate.
 In the long run, however, the only effect of inflation is relative price variability, so optimal policy always returns to zero inflation.